 - 1. To impart the basic knowledge of different aspects of enzymology. - 2.
 To impart basic knowledge of mechanisms on nitrogen metabolism in plants. - 3.
-To impart the knowledge of concepts in respiration in plants. - 4.
+To understand the concepts of respiration in plants. - 4.
 To impart the basic knowledge of seed dormancy and germination in plants.

-Unit I: Enzymes 11
+Unit I: Enzymes 08

-Introduction, definition Structure and properties of Enzyme; Classification and nomenclature of enzymes; Mechanism of enzymes catalysis and inhibition -a) Lock and key hypothesis, b) Induced fit Hypothesis; Factor affecting enzyme activity: a) Temperature; b) pH; c) Substrate Concentration
+Introduction, definition Structure and properties of Enzyme; Classification and nomenclature of enzymes; Mechanism of enzymes- a) Lock and key hypothesis, b) Induced fit Hypothesis; Factor affecting enzyme activity: a) Temperature; b) pH; c) Substrate Concentration, Enzyme inhibition